Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 - Provider states follow the naming convention: `{entity} with id {id} exists`

-- All pacts publish to PactFlow with the git branch as the consumer version tag
+- All pacts publish to the broker with the git branch as the consumer version tag

 - Run `can-i-deploy` before any deployment to staging or production